klotho17/stadt-in-bewegung-ipynb/README.md

 # stadt-in-bewegung-ipynb
-investigation of the collection's metadata in Jupyter Notebook
+Investigation of the collection's metadata in Jupyter Notebook